 IoT Revolutionizing Fleet tracking

 IoT plays an important role in fleet management by connecting applications to deliver the data and services that make fleet operations safer, greener, and more cost-effective.
-Internet of things created a tremendous impact on fleet management with machine-to-machine (M2M) solutions to make the smart city come alive.
+The Internet of things created a tremendous impact on fleet management with machine-to-machine (M2M) solutions to make the smart city come alive.
 With IoT for fleet management, we can not only keep track of vehicles but also monitor high-value assets in remote locations.

 The power of IoT is being harnessed in every possible way to make the world more connected.
 This inter-connectivity enables us to control every connected object despite being miles away.
 Just think how smart home apps enable you to control the thermostat from your mobile device.
-It continues to expand into new areas like healthcare, retail, agriculture, security, disaster management, etc. The supply chain is made up of various stakeholders including manufacturers, transport companies and retailers.
-Information sharing and connectivity is essential for all of them.
+It continues to expand into new areas like healthcare, retail, agriculture, security, disaster management, etc. The supply chain is made up of various stakeholders including manufacturers, transport companies, and retailers.
+Information sharing and connectivity are essential for all of them.
 Therefore, IoT has an important role to play in this industry.

 Benefits of IoT in Fleet tracking

-- IoT automates the various process in fleet management, IoT enables to set up an automatic flow of logistics processes as the interconnected device and work as a part of an integrated process.
+- IoT automates the various process in fleet management, IoT enables to set up of an automatic flow of logistics processes as an interconnected device and work as a part of an integrated process.

 - Real-time tracking gives accurate idling vehicle time hence saving billions of gallons of fuel